enzodesena/scopus-checker/README.md

    python scopus-checker.py -d <document file> -c <citations file> -a '<your name and surname>' -p scraperapi -k <your own scraper api key>
    ```

-In step 5, notice how we used the `scraperapi` proxy option.
+In this final step, notice how we used the `scraperapi` proxy option.
 Given how strict Google Scholar has become over the years, this is pretty much the only option that will make this script work.
 You can also run it without that option, but it is unlikely to work for very long (see [https://scholarly.readthedocs.io/en/stable/quickstart.html#using-proxies](scholarly proxies) for more information.

 <!-- CONTRIBUTING -->